Holes (novel): Camp Green Lake

 Stanley and Zero survive on Big Thumb for a week, eating wild onions from Sam's old onion fields.
 Zero, whose real name is Hector Zeroni, reveals that he stole Clyde Livingston's shoes.
 He was homeless and needed new shoes.
 When he realized everyone was making a commotion about the missing shoes, he discarded them by putting them on the roof of a moving car, and they accidentally landed on Stanley.

 The boys secretly return to Camp Green Lake, and overnight, they dig where Stanley found the lipstick tube.
 They find a suitcase but are caught by the camp staff.
 The Warden, Mr. Sir, and the counselors stand watch over the boys all night, but they do not approach because the boys are in a nest of highly venomous yellow-spotted lizards.
 Stanley and Zero, however, are safe from the lizards because they smell like onions (which the lizards are known to avoid).
 When the sun rises, Stanley's lawyer Ms. Morengo and the state attorney general arrive; Stanley's conviction has been overturned.
 The Warden claims that the suitcase was stolen from her, but the suitcase has "Stanley Yelnats" written on it.
 Stanley refuses to leave without Hector, so Ms. Morengo asks to see Hector's file.
 When Hector's records are unable to be found, Ms. Morengo demands that he be released too.
 As they drive away, rain falls on Camp Green Lake for the first time in 110 years.

 The attorney general shuts down Camp Green Lake.
 The Warden, whose real name is Ms. Walker, is forced to sell the land.

 Hector is revealed to be Madame Zeroni's great-great-great-grandson.
-Therefore, when Stanley carries Hector up the mountain, he breaks the curse; the next day, Stanley's father invented a peach-scented product that eliminated foot odor; the boys name it "Sploosh".
+Therefore, when Stanley carried Hector up the mountain, he broke the curse.
+The next day, Stanley's father invents a peach-scented product that eliminates foot odor; the boys name it "Sploosh".
 The suitcase, which had belonged to Stanley's great-grandfather, contains financial instruments worth nearly two million dollars.
 Stanley and Hector split the money, and Hector hires private investigators to find his mother.
 A year and a half later, the Yelnats house hosts a Super Bowl party celebrating Clyde Livingston's endorsement of Sploosh.
 Hector's mother softly sings to him a second verse to the Yelnats' family lullaby.